Brad Butt: Member of Parliament

-Butt provoked controversy in 2012 for making a 'finger gun' gesture at Liberal Leader Bob Rae, pretending to shoot him in the House of Commons.
+Butt provoked controversy in 2012 for making a 'finger gun' gesture at Bob Rae, then leader of the Liberal Party of Canada, pretending to shoot him in the House of Commons.

 On February 6, 2014, Butt claimed during a parliamentary debate about a proposed bill on election reform that he witnessed people taking discard voter cards from the garbage and then handing them to other people outside voting stations to be used as identification.
 On February 24, he retracted the statement and admitted that he had made up the story.
 He said, "I misspoke during debate and corrected the record."
 He said that what actually happened was that he was relating stories that he had heard during his time as president with the Greater Toronto Apartment Association.
-"I did not see it personally and only said it in the House, not committee.
-I made a mistake."
+"I did not see it personally and only said it in the House, not committee," Butt said.
+"I made a mistake."

-In the 2015 election, Butt was defeated by Liberal candidate Gagan Sikand.
-Butt made headlines during the election when he raised the example of Tom Mulcair, a dual citizen of Canada and France, as a hypothetical candidate for deportation if he was convicted of treason under the Conservatives' new citizenship bill, C-24.
+In the 2015 election, Butt lost to Liberal candidate Gagan Sikand.
+Butt made headlines during the election when he raised the example of New Democratic Party leader Tom Mulcair, a dual citizen of Canada and France, as a hypothetical candidate for deportation if he was convicted of treason under the Conservatives' new citizenship bill, C-24.